ParkerICI/premessa/README.md

 - *Select baseline for normalization*: the baseline beads intensities to be used for normalization.
 You can either use the median beads intensities of the FCS files that you are currently using for normalization (*Current files* option), or the median intensities of an existing set of beads files (*Existing folder of beads files*).
 If you select the latter a file dialog window will pop-up when you select the option.
 Use the window to navigate to a directory containing FCS files containing beads events only (for instance the *A_beads.fcs* file in the above example) and select one of the files.
 The software will then load *all* the files contained in the same directory as the file you selected.
 The currently selected folder will be displayed in a text box on the right.
 - *Identify beads*: clicking this button will color in red the events that are recognized as beads events in the gating plots.
 - *Apply current gates to all files*: applies the current gates to all the files.
 - *Normalize*: starts the normalization routine.
+When the process is completed a confirmation dialog will appear

 The workflow involves cycling through all the files and adjusting the beads gates in the plot, in order to identify the beads.
 Only events that are included in *all* the beads gates are identified as beads.
 As detailed in the dialog box that is above the row of buttons, only files for which the gates have been defined will be used as input for normalization.